 Getting your bike there

 You can ride your own motorcycle from the UK to Turkey.
-It’s about 1,700 miles, let’s say 5 days riding and you can have plenty of fun just getting there!
-Once at the Turkish border, you will present your documents (see below) and get a temporary import for your bike stamped into your passport (remember you are outside the EU now).
+It’s about 1,800 miles, let’s say 5-7 days riding and you can have plenty of fun just getting there!
+Once at the Turkish border, you will present your documents (see below) and get a temporary import for your bike stamped into your passport.

 Much of the Turkish market is designed around people flying into the Mediterranean resorts and hiring smaller bikes or scooters.
 If you search on google, you’ll see quite a few bike rental agents.
 We have a good contact in Istanbul who can organise BMW GS hire via the main BMW dealer, all late models.
 A BMW R1250GS can be around £150-£180 per day depending on what insurance you take out and what equipment you ask for and whether you do one way rental.
 If you’re interested, just contact us and ask for details.